akshaybabloo/CPP-Notes/README.md

 DataType VariableName = "String" or number;
 ```

-You can also define a read only variable or a constant in C++ by using the keyword `const`.
+You can also define a read-only variable or a constant in C++ by using the keyword `const`.

 ### 2.3 Pointer and Reference

 see [2_3_Pointers_Reference.cpp](https://github.com/akshaybabloo/CPP-Notes/blob/master/2_Basics/2_3_Pointers_Reference.cpp)

-There are two types to call a variable; `call by value` and `call by reference`.
+A variable can be called in two ways; `call by value` and `call by reference`.

-A pointer and reference is a type of data type, which is commonly used in C/C++ programming.
+A pointer and reference are a type of data type, which is commonly used in C/C++ programming.
 It is a very powerful and confusing concept.
-It will take time to understand.
+It will take some time to understand.

 * A pointer can take reference of another variables or a real value